AngeloNol/DA_submission/README.md

 # UNLV CpE 301 Embedded System Design

 # OverView
+* Study of the microcontrollers and its application to a broad range of engineering problems.
+Study of architecture, instruction set, interfaces, etc. Study of Assembly and C programming for microcontrollers.
+Use of simulation and emulation.
+Study of microcontroller interface with sensors, actuators, motors, peripheral devices and communication.
-* implemented design assignment and midterm project using a ATMEGA 328P in Microchip Studio, written in C
+* implemented design assignment and midterm project using a ATMEGA 328P in Microchip Studio

+# Components
+Software:
+* Mircochip Studio
+* KiCad
+Hardware:
+* ATMEGA 328P Xplained Mini
+* Ardunio Multi-function Shield
+* Arduino Prototype Shield
+* USB Logic Analyzer
+* LCD
+* Stepper Motor
+* DC Motor
+* Servo Motor
+* Ultrasonic Sensor
+* MPU-6050

 # Design Assignments
 * DA1 - Write, simulate, and demonstrate using Microchip Studio 7 an assembly code for the AVR